 The Villains Against Electromagnetic Compatibility

 After all, EMI occurs from within the circuit and always manifests itself on outputs, inputs, the power supply, and ground.
 Noise moves through coupling paths created through inductive, capacitive, or direct conducted coupling.
 As a result, current loops form between traces and the ground plane.
-To make everything even more interesting, ground noise injected into longer I/O traces results in common mode radiation.
+To make everything even more interesting, ground noise injected into longer I/O traces results in mode radiation.
 Traces and cables that carry high speed clock and data signals secretly enjoy their double-life existence as large, efficient antennas that emit EMI.

 Having an idea of how much your components will affect each other is essential.